 6. Engage your employees

-The most successful employer branding initiatives are the ones that involve existing employees.
-Moreover, without employee advocacy, employer branding becomes a mission impossible.
+The most successful employer branding initiatives involve your employees.
+Without employee advocacy, employer branding becomes a mission impossible.

 💡 Learn about how to implement and manage a successful employee advocacy program!